 Replace <path> with the apk file path that you copied in the previous step.
 Once the installation is complete, you can locate the android app in the start menu.

 We have tested sideloading multiple apps from various sources, and the installation process was seamless.

 In our quick test, Windows Subsystem for Android managed to surpass our expectations.
 Most Android apps ran without issues on our ASUS ROG laptop, running Intel Core i7-10875H CPU and NVIDIA RTX 2070 Max-Q design GPU.
 We also tested a few resource-hogging games and experienced some lag here and there.
 There can be an improvement in the GPU utilization area.

 Inside the app, it uses your laptop’s keyboard and mouse/ trackpad.
 You can even maximize the window to run apps in fullscreen mode, but they may act fussy and not fill the whole space.
 The other thing to note is that the RAM usage starts to shoot up once you have over 3-4 Android apps running at a time.
 Considering this is an early release, we could expect more optimizations ahead of the stable release.

 Run Your Favourite Android Apps on Windows 11 with Ease!

 Microsoft testing Android apps on the Windows 11 suggests we could get official support for Android apps soon.
 While Microsoft proceeds with the development, we hope this article helped you get an early taste of Android apps on Windows 11.
-If you have any queries or face issues, let us know in the comments below, and we will try to help you out.
+If you have any queries or face issues, let me know in the comments below, and I will try to help you out.